magao-x/handbook/compute/python.rst

    git clone https://github.com/magao-x/magao-x-setup/
    cd magao-x-setup
-   conda env update -f conda_envs/xpy3_13.yml
+   sudo mamba env update -f conda_envs/xpy3_13.yml

 (Or, if you made the change another one of the machines, just run the above steps on the two **other** ones.)